Sundin/sundin.github.io/_drafts/a-successful-testing-strategy.md

 ## Summary
 Whether you agree with my opinion on different types of tests or not, I always think it is a good idea to discuss such matters with your fellow team members and agree upon a written-down testing strategy to follow.
 This will both make it easier for you as a team to prioritize automated testing and make onboarding of new team members easier.
 Feel free to use the above as a starting point or come up with your own testing strategy!

+Once you have the core definitions in place, you can continue to enhance your team's testing strategy by summarizing important general guidelines and useful best practices.
+I will write more on this topic in my next post so stay tuned!

 ---